Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 God and sinners reconciled.”

-The hillside where that announcement was made was an unlikely place for the choir of the angelic army to perform.
-Thirdmill’s materials also arrive at unlikely places through the work of their partners like The Grace Institute.
-The pastors and leaders they serve in Kagavu, Uganda are not that different from the shepherds of Jesus’ day.
-Their water comes from a nearby stream and they cook their meals over an open fire.
-Like the shepherds, they don’t have internet.
-Personal visits are their only connection with the outside world.
+The pastors and leaders they teach in Kagavu, Uganda have some things in common with the shepherds of Jesus’ day.
+Their water comes from a nearby stream; they cook their meals over an open fire, and like the shepherds, they lack internet.
+Personal visits are their only connection with the world beyond their village.

 Joyful, all ye nations, rise,